mvolkmann/blog/src/swift.md

 The `MutableCollection` protocol defines operations that change the values of elements.
 Methods include `reverse`, `shuffle`, and `sort`.

-The `Void` type has a single value which is an empty tuple.

 When an instance is assigned to another variable or passed to a function, a copy-on-write version is created that shares the data with the original.